jlobue10/rEFInd_GUI/README.md

 ## Bazzite specific information

-When Bazzite is chosen as in the Linux Distro selection box, a few extra things happen in the code.
+When Bazzite is chosen in the Linux Distro selection box, a few extra things happen in the code.
 One of the biggest QoL improvements here is that auto partitioning when installing Bazzite is supported with these manual boot stanzas.
 If you've used the cloud recovery on ASUS ROG ALLY or the system image to install Windows on Legion Go (or kept it at default), then the 'SYSTEM' or 'SYSTEM_DRV' label will properly be picked up for Window's EFI partition `volume` line in the generated `refind.conf` file when Create config is pressed.